A Pareto Dominance Principle for Data-Driven Optimization: Data-driven optimization

 If we use data-driven predictors as accessible proxies for inaccessible model-based predictors, then it is reasonable to assume that they share all known properties of the model-based predictors.
 The continuity condition~\ref{def:dd_prediction:0} in Definition~\ref{def:dd_prediction} is thus a natural consequence of Assumption~\ref{ass:continuity}.
 In addition, as~$X$ is compact, this condition guarantees that the data-driven decision problem~$\min_{x\in X} \widehat c_T(x)$ is sovlable for every~$T\in\mathbb N$.
 The non-anticipativity condition~\ref{def:dd_prediction:i} implies via \cite[Theorem~5.4.2]{ref:Ash-00} that for any $T\in\N$ there exists a Borel-measurable function~$f_T:X\times\Xi^T\to\Re$ with $\widehat c_T(x) = f_T(x,\xivec)$.
 This means that~$\widehat c_T(x)$ may depend only on the history~$\xivec$ of the data-generating process observed up to time $T$.
 The uniform integrability condition~\ref{def:dd_prediction:ii:boundedness} is of technical nature and non-restrictive in all examples studied in this paper.
 The convergence condition~\ref{def:dd_prediction:iii:convergence} implies that for any fixed $\theta\in\Theta$, the predictor~$\widehat c_T(x)$ represents a consistent estimator for $c_\infty(x,\theta)$ if the data is generated under $\mb P_\theta$.
 Note that we explicitly allow for the possibility that $c_\infty(x,\theta)\neq c(x,\theta)$, that is, $\widehat c_T(x)$ may in fact be a {\em biased} estimator for the model-based predictor $c(x,\theta)$.
 Similarly, the convergence condition~\ref{def:dd_pres:iii:convergence} implies that for any fixed $\theta\in\Theta$ the optimal value $\widehat c_T(\widehat x_T)$ of the data-driven optimization problem $\min_{x\in X} \widehat c_T(x)$ represents a consistent estimator for~$v_\infty(\theta)$ if the data is generated under $\mb P_\theta$.
 Thus, it may be a {\em biased} estimator for the optimal value of the stochastic optimization problem $\min_{x\in X}c(x,\theta)$.
-We emphasize that condition~\ref{def:dd_pres:iii:convergence} is not implied by conditions~\ref{def:dd_prediction:0}--\ref{def:dd_prediction:iii:convergence}.
-To see this, set~$X=[0,1]$, and define a degenerate decision-dependent process~$\widehat c$ through $\widehat c_T(x)=\min\{1,T|x-1/T|\}$ if $T$ is odd and $\widehat c_T(x)=1$ if~$T$ is even.
-Thus, there is no randomness in~$\widehat c$, and conditions~\ref{def:dd_prediction:0}--\ref{def:dd_prediction:ii:boundedness} are trivially satisfied.
-Condition~\ref{def:dd_prediction:iii:convergence} is also satisfied if we set~$c_\infty(x,\theta)=1$.
-As $\min_{x\in X} \widehat c_T(x)$ evaluates deterministically to~$0$ if~$T$ is odd and to $1$ if~$T$ is even, however, condition~\ref{def:dd_pres:iii:convergence} is violated.
-This example proves that condition~\ref{def:dd_pres:iii:convergence} is not redundant.\footnote{Similarly, one can show that if all conditions of Definition~\ref{def:dd_prediction} hold, then $v_\infty(\theta)$ may differ from $\min_{x\in X}c_\infty(x,\theta)$.} From now on we denote the set of all data-driven predictors in the sense of Definition~\ref{def:dd_prediction} by~$\widehat{\mathcal{C}}$.
+From now on we denote the set of all data-driven predictors in the sense of Definition~\ref{def:dd_prediction} by~$\widehat{\mathcal{C}}$.